Natural Adversaries: Fuzzing Autonomous Vehicles with Realistic Roadside Object Placements: Implementation and Evaluation

 We identified two broad categories of issues among the tests generated by \coolname, which we elaborate on below.
 These misjudgments stem from flaws in the perception system of the ADS.
 While the camera images and lidar points received by the ADS from the simulator appear normal, the system arrives at incorrect judgments.
 Note that we repeat the following issues at least three times to ensure their reproducibility.

-\emph{Classification and Segmentation Errors.} The first category of issues concerns misclassification of adversarial objects or malfunctions in the segmentation algorithm.
-For example, in some adversarial situations, trash bins may be erroneously classified as pedestrians or bicycles.
-In such cases, the ADS fails to identify these trash bins as stationary obstacles, which could potentially lead to collisions or other safety concerns (e.g.~waiting for a `pedestrian' to move when it is really a trash bin).
-Moreover, the deliberate placement of two trash bins in close proximity is intended to deceive the AV's perception system into perceiving them as a single object such as a vehicle.
-This misclassification has the potential to confuse the vehicle's decision-making algorithms, potentially causing hesitation or preventing the vehicle from taking appropriate action, particularly at intersections.
-Furthermore, when a trash bin is positioned lying down and adjacent to a bench, there are instances where the ADS fails to segment them separately, recognising them as a single unknown object.
-Note that these misclassifications are not limited to a single frame; rather, they last for a significant duration, propagating throughout the entire system and potentially inducing subsequent misbehavior, e.g.~the ADS hesitating and failing to proceed as intended.
+\emph{Classification and Segmentation Errors.} The first category concerns misclassification of adversarial objects or failures in the segmentation algorithm.
+For instance, trash bins may be misclassified as pedestrians or bicycles, causing the ADS to treat them as moving agents rather than stationary obstacles (e.g., waiting for a `pedestrian' that is actually a bin).
+Placing two bins in close proximity can also cause the perception system to interpret them as a single object such as a vehicle, potentially confusing downstream decision-making and causing hesitation or inappropriate behaviour at intersections.
+Similarly, when a bin lies adjacent to a bench, the ADS may fail to segment them separately and instead recognise a single unknown object.
+These errors persist across multiple frames, propagating through the system and inducing misbehaviour such as hesitation or failure to proceed.